 They navigate the complexities of cancer care within the healthcare maze.
 They help you to understand your insurance benefits and explore testing and/or treatment options.
 They can compare your planned treatment to evidence-based clinical guidelines such as those of NCCN.
-They develop a list of questions to discuss with your medical team.
-They research clinical treatment and clinical trial options, if requested.
-They guide you through changes in medical direction and/or treatment.
+They develop a list of questions to discuss with your medical team; research clinical treatment and clinical trial options if requested; and guide you through changes in medical direction and/or treatment.

 Differences between an oncology nurse navigator and a private oncology nurse advocate:

-An oncology nurse navigators typically works within and for a medical center.
-They acts as a liaison between you and your doctors at their facility.
-They educates, advocate, coordinates care and assists navigation of the healthcare system.
+An oncology nurse navigator typically works within and for a medical center.
+They act as a liaison between you and your doctors at their facility.
+They educate, advocate, coordinates care and assists navigation of the healthcare system.
 They are there to improve your cancer care experience.

 A private oncology nurse advocate has the same level of experience and qualifications, but s/he works for you, and is not beholden to an institution.

 Beacon Oncology Nurse Advocates is a private oncology service located in St. Petersburg/Tampa Bay area Florida.
 They also help patients/ caregivers located elsewhere in the state.